Jaffa-Cakes/language-database/README.md

 #### Instructions

 1. Clone the repository.
-2. Run `docker-compose up -d db --build` to start the PostgreSQL database.
+2. Run `docker compose up -d db --build` to start the PostgreSQL database.
 3. Run `npm install` to install dependencies.
 4. Run `npx prisma migrate deploy` to apply any pending database migrations, and `npx prisma migrate dev` if you have made schema changes.
 5. Run `npm run dev` to start the Next.js development server.